fmarkova/CC-programmer/Firmware/ReadMe.txt

 --------------------------------------
 I haven't tested it yet, but you'll probably have to use LM Flash programmer to program the write bootloader.
 After that, you can use xdsdfu.
 Otherwise, if your computer has old DB-25 parallel port, you can make one even simpler JTAG probe.
 But you'll have to provide your own 3.3V power supply.
-About JTAG probe, I suggest this one:
+About JTAG probe, I suggest this one: https://raw.githubusercontent.com/fmarkova/CC-programmer/master/Firmware/JTAG-Simple.jpg
+Just connect VCC lines to your own 3.3V power supply, and make shared ground.
 NOTE: You need 74HC244 or equivalent, in order to translate 5V to 3.3V signals!
 NOTE: I'm not responsible for any potential hardware damage or data loss if you're using this method!